-Usually every year you get a photo of our three beautiful daughters.
-This year you get me and the dog.
+Usually, every year you get a photo of our three beautiful daughters.
+This year, you get me and the dog.
 As the girls got older, they got more resistant to posing for our Christmas card photo.
 Last year, I employed motherly guilt to compel their cooperation.
-This year I decided to let it go.
-After all, sooner or later every tradition has to evolve.
-I thought that this one would last at least until somebody got married, but my projections were wrong.
-At least the dog was still in—I guess he recognizes who fills his food bowl.
+This year, I decided to let it go.
+After all, sooner or later, every tradition has to evolve.
+I thought this one would last at least until somebody married, but my projections were wrong.
+At least the dog was still in — I guess he recognizes who fills his food bowl.

-Going forward, I’ll miss the challenge of staging a decent family photo on a late fall afternoon.
-In the beginning, it was hard to get a picture with everyone looking at the camera.
-Recently, the tough part has been getting all three girls to agree on the winning print.
+In the future, I’ll miss the challenge of staging a decent family photo on a late fall afternoon.
+Initially, getting a picture with everyone looking at the camera was hard.
+The tricky part has recently been getting all three girls to agree on the winning print.

 Why did we struggle every year to corral three kids and a dog?
-I guess the photo was our way of sharing with you the most significant work we did all year.
-And since we don’t see each other often enough, it was a way of marking time by showing how much the girls had grown over the course of a year.
-Now they’ve reached ages where most of the growth happens on the inside.
-Hopefully our paths will cross soon and you’ll get to experience these almost-fully-grown women for yourself.
+I guess the photo was our way of sharing our most significant work all year.
+And since we don’t see each other often enough, it was a way of marking time by showing how much the girls had grown over a year.
+Now, they’ve reached ages where most of the growth happens on the inside.
+Hopefully, our paths will cross soon, and you’ll experience these almost-fully-grown women.

-So we are officially signing off with this holiday tradition.
-Here’s hoping that you—and we—come up with equally satisfying ways to stay connected, as well as some new Christmas traditions.
-We look forward to seeing your Christmas card photos for as long as you’re able to coerce your offspring.
+So, we are officially signing off with this holiday tradition.
+Here’s hoping that you — and we— come up with equally satisfying ways to stay connected and some new Christmas traditions.
+We look forward to seeing your Christmas card photos for as long as you can coerce your offspring.
 Before we know it, these people will be wrangling their own babies for Christmas card photos.
 Merry Christmas!

 I hoped our Christmas card would make people smile

 My younger two daughters didn’t love the letter because they felt like the note ought to finger their sister as the culprit behind the end of the tradition.
-But as I pointed out, she was just doing what oldest children tend to do—reaching the next developmental stage first.
-They all would have ended up feeling the same way about the Christmas card photo sooner or later.
+But as I pointed out, she was doing what oldest children tend to do — first reaching the next developmental stage.
+They would have felt the same way about the Christmas card photo sooner or later.

-I was surprised how much the end of our tradition resonated
+I was surprised by how much the end of our tradition resonated

 The biggest surprise was how much my mailing struck a chord with people at the same stage of the parenting game.
-Two friends told me that it made them feel less guilty about not sending out their own Christmas card photos that year.
-Another friend said she had wondered about how much longer she was going to be able to get her two college-aged sons to comply with her photo request.
+Two friends said it made them feel less guilty about not sending their Christmas card photos that year.
+Another friend said she had wondered how long she could get her two college-aged sons to comply with her photo request.